 This Chocolate Cherry Mousse Tart has layers of rich chocolate fudge, creamy cherry mousse, and sweet cherry pie filling.
-It’s the perfect dessert to make for your sweetheart on Valentine’s day.
+It’s the perfect dessert to make for your friends and family.

 *I am partnering with Lucky Leaf this year as a blog ambassador bringing you delicious recipes using pie filling.

 So, our daughter got her permit a few weeks ago and has been doing different drives and taking a driver’s ed class.
 They have done drives in the country, down town, on the freeway, and around town.

 She was a little nervous about all those places before she started, but each time she came back and said they were easy.
 The more she drives, the more confident she is getting behind the wheel.
 As hard as it is to watch your children grow up, it is fun to see them conquer fears and challenges.

 I had the opportunity the other day to show her why you shouldn’t hit a curb with your tire.
 Since this particular skill wasn’t being offering in class, I decided to step up and be the one to help her out.

 Yeah, I’ve been driving for 24 years and all it took was one sharp turn in the dark.
 You know that feeling in your stomach when you know you just popped a tire?